 "Well."
 Waldman didn't appear to know quite how to respond.
 "He used to be my husband."

 "Do you feel you need to get back at him for the divorce?"

 Waldman looked strangely rueful at that.
 "No, he doesn't have that coming at all."

 Interesting.
 It was a strange way to put it.
 Molly filed that away for later.
-League gossip normally gave all the details on things like that, but no one knew for sure why the two had split after only six months of marriage, since they'd broken up just as his star was starting to rise, before a great deal of spotlight was on him.
+League gossip normally gave all the details on things like that, but no one knew for sure why the two had split after only two years of marriage.
 Maybe she could get the whole story later, but for now Molly had an endgame in mind.